Project-F/F.LF/readme.md

 # F.LF - the open source LF2
 [http://f-lf2.blogspot.com](http://f-lf2.blogspot.com)
-F.LF is the show casting game for F.core.
-Where F.LF attempts a clean room implementation of the famous fighter game [LF2](http://lf2.net).
+F.LF attempts a clean room implementation of the famous fighter game [LF2](http://lf2.net).
+The F stands for [Project F](http://project--f.blogspot.hk).

 ## Philosophy
 F.LF attempts to re- create LF2 in a web browser, and be an open source clean room implementation.
 F.LF respects original LF2 in every detail, that data file compatibilty and program behavior will be regarded carefully.